Maryland Colon Cancer Misdiagnosis Lawsuits

 Colon cancer is the result of uncontrolled growth of cells of the colon.
 It is the third most commonly diagnosed cancer in the country.
 Colorectal tumors are most commonly in glandular structures in the epithelial tissue that lines the cavities and surfaces of blood vessels.
-About 5% of us will get colon cancer during our lives It is more common in men and more common over the age of 50.
+About 5% of us will get colon cancer during our lives.
+It is more common in men and more common over the age of 50.
 Approximately 90% of cases are diagnosed in people over 50 years old.

-Colon cancer is distinct from rectal cancer but epidemiological studies often combine colon and rectal cancer and report rates of colorectal cancer.
-Colon cancer is associated with a family history of colon or rectal cancer (particularly in persons less than 40 years old), obesity, physical inactivity, heavy alcohol consumption, consumption of red or processed meat, and inflammatory bowel disease.
-Rectal cancer is associated with age and sex without other clear factors.
-Adenomatous polyps are the main precursor of colon cancer, and are associated with tobacco smoking.How Colon Cancer Progresses
+Colon cancer is distinct from rectal cancer.
+But epidemiological studies often combine colon and rectal cancer and report rates of colorectal cancer.
+Colon cancer is associated with a family history of colon or rectal cancer (particularly in people less than 40 years old), obesity, physical inactivity, heavy alcohol consumption, consumption of red or processed meat, and inflammatory bowel disease.
+Rectal cancer is associated with age and sex without other apparent factors.
+Adenomatous polyps are the primary precursor of colon cancer and are associated with tobacco smoking.

 The average time from the beginning of a polyp to the time it becomes malignant is about five years.
 The time from the first sign of malignancy to advanced colon cancer is, on average, about three years.
 If the process is found at the polyp stage, polyp removal via the colonoscope will do the trick no further intervention is required.
-If the cancer is discovered at an nascent stage (small and contained within the wall of the bowel), the treatment is surgical resection.
+If the cancer is discovered at a nascent stage (small and contained within the wall of the bowel), the treatment is surgical resection.
 This can put the patient into permanent remission.

-The presence and spread of cancer to the nearby lymph nodes conveys a much worse prognosis, as this finding markedly increases the chance for spread of cancer elsewhere.
+The presence and spread of cancer to the nearby lymph nodes conveys a much worse prognosis, as this finding markedly increases the chance for the spread of cancer elsewhere.
 This usually renders the patient incurable.
 This risk is so significant that such patients, with positive lymph nodes but no obvious or detectable evidence of further spread of cancer, are given adjuvant chemotherapy, in an attempt to stop such microscopic areas of cancer spread from growing.Symptoms

 Symptoms of colon cancer include a change in one's bowel habits (diarrhea, constipation, change in consistency) that last longer than four weeks, rectal bleeding or blood in stool, persistent abdominal discomfort (cramps, gas, pain), weakness or fatigue, and unexplained weight loss.
 In some cases, people with colon cancer experience no symptoms during the early stages of the disease.

 Medical malpractice cases often follow when a doctor sees these symptoms and does not make an effort to rule out colon cancer.
 Doctor need to refer the patient to an oncologist for further testing.
-Alternatively, a doctor must identified colon cancer as a possible explanation for the patient's symptoms and convey the gravity of the potential risk.
+Alternatively, a physician must identify colon cancer as a possible explanation for the patient's symptoms and convey the gravity of the potential risk.
 Usually, a colonoscopy is the best way to look rule out colon cancer.
 A colonoscopy should be performed by a specially-trained doctor who looks with a lighted tube up the rectum and throughout the colon.

-It has been well known from 2005 through the present that patients age 40 or older, with a family history of colon cancer should have colorectal cancer screening, including but not limited to, a DRE, annual fecal occult blood tests, and screening colonoscopies and/or sigmoidoscopies with barium enema.
+It has been well known from 2005 through the present that patients age 40 or older, with a family history of colon cancer should have colorectal cancer screening, including but not limited to, a DRE, annual fecal occult blood tests, and screening colonoscopies and sigmoidoscopies with a barium enema.
 In addition, patients who present with early symptoms of colon cancer including, but not limited to continued abdominal pain, bloating, and a change in bowel patterns should undergo diagnostic colorectal cancer testing.

 In addition, the accepted standard of care has required the average qualified internal medicine physician treating a patient who also presents with signs and symptoms of colon cancer, including but not limited to continued abdominal pain, bloating, and change in bowel pattern, to recognize and appreciate these signs and symptoms of colon cancer, to perform a DRE, fecal occult blood testing, and to offer, order and/or perform a diagnostic colonoscopy and/or sigmoidoscopy with barium enema.Treatment/Prevention